-After 2 years, finally, we met in person in Kloster Nimbschen and had have a very succesful scientific meeting!
-Congratulations to Tala Alakhras and Coninika Guha, whop received the awards for best talk “Characterization of Cyclin L protein and its oncogenic role mediated by the RS domain” and for best poster presentation “Paraspeckle as a therapeutic target for inhibition of tumour progression and metastasis”.
+After two years, we finally met in person again at the monastery Nimbschen close to Grimma.
+We had a very successful scientific meeting!
+Congratulations to Tala Alakhras and Coninika Guha who received the awards for best talk “Characterization of Cyclin L protein and its oncogenic role mediated by the RS domain” and for best poster presentation “Paraspeckle as a therapeutic target for inhibition of tumor progression and metastasis”.

-The 2nd Fall Meeting of the German Society for Mass Spectrometry (DGMS) Young Scientists was held in Kloster Hünfeld.
-Alan An Jung Wei held a talk about his work on his PhD project on “Different Oligomeric States of the Tumor Suppressor p53 Show identical Binding Behavior towards the S100ß Homodimer” as well as Alessio Di Ianni on his work “A Novel Trifunctional MS-cleavable Cross-linker for Copper-Catalyzed Azide/Alkyne Cycloaddition (CuAAC) Enrichment of Cross-linked Peptides”.
-Wiebke Günther presented her poster for her work on the “Application of the Protease Nepenthesin for Hydrogen-Deuterium Exchange Mass Spectrometry”.
-The projects received a lot of attention, and we were able to have interesting conversations with other young scientists.
-Wiebke even won a prize in first place for her Poster.
-Besides listening to all the interesting talks and discussing our work we were able to connect with other students and industry partners during the evening events.
+The 2nd Fall Meeting of the German Society for Mass Spectrometry (DGMS) Young Scientists was held at the monastery Hünfeld.
+Alan An Jung Wei held a talk about his work on his PhD project on “Different Oligomeric States of the Tumor Suppressor p53 Show identical Binding Behavior towards the S100ß Homodimer”.
+Alessio Di Ianni presented his work “A Novel Trifunctional MS-cleavable Cross-linker for Copper-Catalyzed Azide/Alkyne Cycloaddition (CuAAC) Enrichment of Cross-linked Peptides”.
+Wiebke Günther presented her poster on the “Application of the Protease Nepenthesin for Hydrogen-Deuterium Exchange Mass Spectrometry”.
+All projects received a lot of attention and we were able to have interesting conversations with other young scientists.
+Wiebke won a prize for her poster.
+Besides listening to the talks and discussing our work, we were able to network with other students and industry partners during the evening events.

-Prof. Dr. Julia Laskin Department of Chemistry, Purdue University, USA talk on “Ambient Imaging of Biological Samples Using Nanospray Desorption Electrospray Ionization (nano-DESI) Mass" Halle (Saale) Germany 12.07.2022
+Prof. Dr. Julia Laskin, Department of Chemistry, Purdue University, USA “Ambient Imaging of Biological Samples Using Nanospray Desorption Electrospray Ionization (nano-DESI) Mass Spectrometry" 12.07.2022

 Gordon Research Conference Intrinsically Disordered Proteins